-Our CEO, Jack Roche, joined a growing coalition of more than 750 CEOs in signing the CEO Action for Diversity & Inclusion pledge, reinforcing the company's commitment to promote diversity and inclusion in the workplace and to foster a culture based on trust and respect.

-The Hanover, in partnership with The Hanover Foundation, expanded our mission to enact meaningful and positive change in the lives of underserved youth - and empower the difference makers who support them through our four identified strategic funding priorities that address educational barriers, health and social determinants, workforce/workplace development and community safety.
+In 2019 our CEO, Jack Roche, joined a growing coalition of more than 750 CEOs in signing the CEO Action for Diversity & Inclusion pledge, reinforcing the company's commitment to promote inclusion, diversity and equity in the workplace and to foster a culture based on trust and respect.
+See KPI 103-2 for more detail on specific actions underway.
+The Hanover, in partnership with The Hanover Foundation, continues to expand our mission "to enact meaningful and positive change in the lives of underserved youth-and empower the difference makers who support them" through our four identified strategic funding priorities that address educational barriers, health and social determinants, workforce/workplace development and community safety.

-With that, we updated our grant making process, awarding grants on a quarterly review cycle to established non-profits focused on expanding their reach and deepening their impact through proven and/or innovative approaches that align with our mission and at least one of our funding priorities in our key geographies.
+With that, we successfully launched our new online application platform for nonprofits applying for grants and sponsorship opportunities.
+Our new platform has made our grants program more accessible and streamlined for all, enabling us to award more grants to established nonprofits that focus their efforts on expanding their reach and deepening their impact through proven and/or innovative approaches that align with our mission and at least one of our funding priorities in our key geographies.